Rapsittie Street Kids: Believe in Santa: Production

 According to Kennedy Rose, daughter of Chris Rose, one of the special's executive producers, production started back in 2002, when her father and a friend of his formed J Rose Productions.
 Wolf Tracer Studios, a computer animation company also known for producing the 2004 direct-to-video feature Wolf Tracer's Dinosaur Island (also starring Hamill) and the full-length animated pilot Not Quite Right by Crappco, was hired to make the film's animation.
-Her father trusted the animators, to the point where he spent around $500,000 USD on production, and never checked in on their work.
+Rose states that her father trusted the animators, to the point where he spent around $500,000 USD on production, and never checked in on their work.
 His first time seeing the animation was on the night the movie premiered on television.
-Rapsittie Street Kids: Believe in Santa was animated in 3D Choreographer with effects provided by Adobe Photoshop and Adobe After Effects.
+Rapsittie Street Kids: Believe in Santa was animated in 3D Choreographer–a consumer-grade CGI animation program–with effects provided by Adobe Photoshop and Adobe After Effects.

 A demo reel from Wolf Tracer features an early test animation of Rapsittie Street Kids under the name The Bash Street Kids, not to be confused with the British comic strip.
 The website of Promark Television, the special's distributor, enthusiastically promoted Believe in Santa as "an animated program ... that seems destined to become a classic".

-Music
+Soundtrack

 A soundtrack was released sometime in late 2002.
 It features five songs, most are vocally performed in the film.